awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 The `CreateKey` operation doesn't let you specify an alias, but you can use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation to create an alias for your new KMS key\.

 The following is an example of a call to the `CreateKey` operation with no parameters\.
 This command uses all of the default values\.
-It creates a symmetric KMS key for encrypting and decrypting with key material generated by AWS KMS\.
+It creates a symmetric encryption KMS key with key material generated by AWS KMS\.

 ```
 $ aws kms create-key